 If the user is not permitted to write to the file, the read-only attribute will be set.
 The owner of the file may change this attribute and modify the mode bits.
-Other users, including the user Administrator, will receive an error message if they attempt to change this attribute.
+Other users,

 Marking a file read-only will remove the write bit from the user, group, and other mode bits on the file.
 Unsetting the read-only attribute will make the file writable by the owner only.